How to Change a Child Support Order

 Who Makes Child Support Orders?

 Orders for child support are established using either an administrative process or a court process.
 Either process requires that a judge sign an order requiring someone to pay support.
 The Child Support Recovery Unit (CSRU) is an office of the Department of Human Services.
-Only CSRU can use the administrative process.
-After CSRU takes all the steps required by Iowa law, they present an order to the judge for approval.
+Only CSRU can start the administrative process.
+After CSRU takes all the steps required by Iowa law, including giving notice to both parents, they present an order to the judge for approval.
 Either parent can ask for a hearing.
 If a hearing is not requested, a hearing will not be held.
 The court process usually occurs in a divorce or a custody case.
-The judge will decide the amount support along with the other issues in these cases (e.g. custody).
+In those cases, the judge will decide the amount of support along with the other issues in these cases (e.g. custody).
 CSRU is usually not involved in establishing these orders.

 How is the Amount of Child Support Decided?

 The incomes of both parents determine the amount of child support.
 In most cases, CSRU and the judges must use the Child Support Guidelines which include a chart called the Iowa Schedule of Basic Support Obligations.
 The Schedule uses the combined net monthly income of the parents and the number of children.
 A total amount of support is found on the Schedule and each parent will “pay” a share of this total amount.
 The share is equal to the parent’s percentage of their combined incomes.
-The non-custodial parent will be ordered to pay his or share to the custodial parent.
+The noncustodial parent will be ordered to pay his or her share to the custodial parent.
+You can use the child support estimator found on the Iowa Child Support website to estimate your support obligation. https://secureapp.dhs.state.ia.us/estimator/

 What happens if things like income or custody change?

-There are three procedures CSRU can use to change the amount of child support someone is paying.
+There are three procedures CSRU can use to change the amount of child support someone is ordered to pay.
 These are:

-Review and Adjust.
-CSRU will do a Review and Adjust when there has been a change that would cause the amount of child support to go up or down by more than 20%.
-This change must be one that has lasted for three months and will probably last at least three more.
-An example of such a change would be the non-custodial parent becoming disabled or starts earning more/less than when the order was originally entered.
-CSRU will also do a Review and Adjust if the child has no health insurance and the non-custodial parent becomes able to get health insurance for the child, such as through an employer.
-CSRU will only do a Review and Adjust if it has been at least two years since the last time the amount of child support was changed.
+Review and Adjustment.
+CSRU will do a Review and Adjustment when there has been a change that would cause the amount of child support to go up or down by more than 20%.
+An example of such a change would be the noncustodial parent becoming disabled or starts earning more/less than when the order was originally entered.
+The change must have lasted for at least 3 months and will continue for another 3 months.
+CSRU will also do a Review and Adjustment if the child has no health insurance and the noncustodial parent becomes able to get health insurance for the child, such as through an employer.
+CSRU will only do a Review and Adjustment if the current order ends more than 12 months from the date the request for review is received and if it has been at least two years since the last time the amount of child support was changed.
+Either parent can request the Review.

 Administrative Modification.
 Another thing CSRU can do to change the amount of a child support payment is called an Administrative Modification.
-This can be done any time, no matter how long it has been since the last time the order was changed.
-CSRU will do an Administrative Modification when either parent's income goes up or down by 50% or more.
+This can be done if a parent's net income (after taxes) has changed by 50% or more.
+Also, the current order must end more than 12 months from the date CSRU receives the request to change the amount of support.
 There are many other reasons for doing an Administrative Modification, though most of them don't come up as often.
-CSRU will do an administrative modification when a child needs to be added to the order, when a non-custodial parent is no longer a minor, when the original order did not set a child support amount or set it at zero, and when there is a mistake in the order that needs to be corrected.
+CSRU will do an administrative modification when a child needs to be added to the order, when a noncustodial parent is no longer a minor, when the original order did not set a child support amount or set it at zero, and when there is a mistake in the order that needs to be corrected.

-Suspension of Support.
 Sometimes circumstances change after a support order is established.
-For example, the parents reconcile and start living together again or the children go to live with the person ordered to pay support.
+For example, the parents reconcile and start living together again or the children go to live with the person ordered to pay support or with a caretaker who does not want CSRU services.
+To qualify for suspension when not all of the children change their living arrangements, the original order must state the amount of support as the number of children entitled to support changes.

-When things like this happen, a parent can request that the support order be suspended and eventually terminated.
+When things like this happen, a parent can request that the support order be suspended and eventually terminated or reinstated.
 This is done through the Child Support Recovery Unit.
-Often both parents want to suspend the support order but sometimes one of the parents isn’t willing to sign the request.
+Both parents need to sign the request.

 How Does Suspension of Support Work When Both Parents Agree?